Bill Brace

-George Wells Brace (November 19, 1895 – January 7, 1972) was an American professional football center and guard who played in the National Football League (NFL) for the Buffalo All-Americans.
-He played college football at Brown.
+George Wells Brace (November 19, 1895 – January 7, 1972) was an American professional football player who was a center and guard in the National Football League (NFL) for the Buffalo All-Americans.
+He played college football for the Brown Bears.

 Brace played in 31 games, over three seasons, for the All-Americans from 1920 to 1922 and started in 24 of them at left guard.
 He blocked a punt and returned it for a touchdown against the Rochester Jeffersons on October 31, 1920.